-- As noted previously, Council has for some time now taken the view that, as a minimum, the Precept should continue to increase each year by such amount as will enable it to keep a constant level of Precept income after allowing for reductions arising from the annual loss through the localisation of Council Tax (which was equivalent to approx. 4% precept). - the Council has previously acknowledged the first priority to be attached to rebuilding the General (and then Capital) Reserve to acceptable, and then appropriate levels - accentuated by Coronavirus; - Commercial income streams are addressed elsewhere in this report. - These factors suggest that an appreciable increase in Precept over each of the next two (and likely more) years, is expected to be necessary to meet existing Council commitments (by way of context each 1% Council Tax increase would raise in the order of £7,200).
+- As noted previously, Council has for some time now taken the view that, as a minimum, the Precept should continue to increase each year by such amount as will enable it to keep a constant level of Precept income after allowing for reductions arising from the annual loss through the localisation of Council Tax (which was equivalent to approx. 4% precept).
+Now that the localisation reduction has been removed a more normal budgeting arrangement will subsist (subject to Council tax base variations (see below)); - the Council has previously confirmed its overriding priority to be rebuilding reserves to acceptable, and then safe levels - accentuated by Coronavirus; - Commercial income streams are addressed elsewhere in this report; - The strategy adopted when last setting the budget was to do what was necessary to safeguard the financial future of the Council in the pandemic.
+Then review the position in this budget setting round in anticipation of a more modest increase in precept (by way of context each 1% Council Tax increase would raise in the order of between £7,000 & £8,000) if/as circumstances permit.